kovacshviktor/ucsspell/README.md

   The project integrates [ICU4C (International Components for Unicode)](https://github.com/unicode-org/icu) for all Unicode conversions, case-folding, and script-aware operations.
   This ensures correct handling of surrogate pairs and SMP code points across all supported platforms.

+### Cloning with ICU submodule (recommended with verbose mode)

+The ICU submodule is large, so it is recommended to fetch it in verbose mode to see download progress:

+git clone --recurse-submodules --progress https://github.com/kovacshviktor/ucsspell cd ucsspell git submodule update --init --recursive --progress

 - **Language extension: hu-Hung**
   Adds `LANG hu-Hung` (or `hu-Hung-HU`) as a new language tag for Old Hungarian.
   This allows proper distinction between modern Hungarian (`hu-HU`) and its historical orthography.

-- **Cross-platform build system**
-  Uses **CMake** for unified builds on Linux, Windows (MSYS2/MinGW, MSVC optional), and macOS.
+- ## Build systems

+This project currently supports two build systems:

+- **Autotools + Make** (recommended on Linux and macOS)
+- **CMake** (recommended on Windows, optional on other platforms)

 The ICU library is included as a git submodule for reproducible source-based builds.

+### 1. Autotools build (Linux, macOS)

+./autogen.sh       # or: autoreconf -vfi
+./configure
+make -j$(nproc)
+sudo make install   # optional

 ## Goals